The adorable, cheeky and unforgettable chimpanzee from Africa.

 Twenty years after Dr Jane started her work with chimpanzees in Gombe Park, she had the opportunity to fly over Tanzania and only then did she realise the extent of forest and chimpanzee habitat loss.
 This was the driving force behind the start of the Jane Goodall Institute (JGI), which now has branches in 37 countries including Australia.
 Humans have pulled down a lot of trees that the chimpanzees relied on and this has played the largest part in the drastic decline of chimpanzee populations.

 Every year hundreds of chimpanzees are poached for the bushmeat and pet trade market.
 For example, poachers in Congo kill hundreds of chimpanzees each year for the illegal bushmeat trade.
 Sometimes they spare the lives of the smallest, selling them as pets and to the entertainment industry.
-The wildlife trade market is worth $160B per year and second only to the illegal drug trade.
+The wildlife trade market is worth between $5-23B USD per year and one of the most lucrative forms of trafficking alongside arms, humans and illegal drugs.

 The Jane Goodall Institute works to end the illegal commercial bush meat trade through education and awareness programs, changing policy and community-centred conservation activities including development of alternate sources of protein.
 But, until demand for bush meat subsides, illegal hunting will continue.
 To help the youngest victims - the orphaned babies - JGI operates Tchimpounga Chimpanzee Rehabilitation Centre, a safe haven in the Republic of Congo, where orphans who have been confiscated from the black market can get needed care and attention.
 It was started in 1992 and today hosts more than 150 chimps and five years ago opened up three islands where chimps live in near-wild conditions.